Full spoilers for Outlander Season 8 through the Kings Mountain setup.

 If we understand the why, we understand the mechanics.
 We understand why Britain looked south.
 Why Loyalists mattered.
 Why Ferguson’s threat lit the backcountry on fire.
 Why Kings Mountain had to happen the way it did.
 And why that one ugly fight on a wooded ridge helped begin the end of the American Revolution.

 So this is not going to be a dusty list of names and dates.
-That is what books are for.
 This is the engine room.
 The pressure points.
 The cause-and-effect chain that turns Kings Mountain from “some battle” into one of the most important moments in the Southern campaign — and one of the most dangerous pieces of history Jamie Fraser has to face.

 The Battle of Kings Mountain matters to Outlander because it puts Jamie Fraser inside the American Revolution at its most personal, most local, and most dangerous.